seongyoolee/CS3510-Project-TSP/README.md

 <output-tour.txt>: the name of the text file generated containing the cost of the computed TSP tour in the first line
     and the sequence of node-IDs in the second line.

-<time>: maximum number of seconds the program should run
+time: maximum number of seconds the program should run